ucbds-infra/otter-grader/docs/otter_check/dot_otter_files.rst

     fn = lambda x: x
     get_variable_type(fn)

-More information about grading from serialized environments can be found in `Logging
+More information about grading from serialized environments can be found in :ref:`Logging
-<../logging.md>`_.
+<logging>`.